themartiancompany/gur/man/gur.1.rst

 * description           Description of mirror repository.
 * homepage              Homepage of a mirror repository.
 * topics                Topics of a mirror repository.
+* project_id            Project ID for a gitlab.com repository.
+*

 Values
 ========